Running the analysis

 Step 4: Troubleshoot common issues

-If you have a question which is not addressed here, please don’t hestitate to ask for help
+If you have a question that is not addressed here, please don’t hestitate to ask for help

 My country / division does not show up on the map